George G Bateman – Managing Director, third generation

 As far back as 1953, fermentation took place in the same casks that were used to ship beer out into the trade.
-The casks were stacked on pine troughs in a way that allowed the fermenting beer to flow out of the bung hole and down the belly of the cask.
-The cask was then topped up again every two hours using beer from the troughs.
+The casks were stacked on pine troughs in a way that allowed the fermenting beer to flow out of the bung hole and down the belly of the casks.
+The casks were then topped up again every two hours using beer from the troughs.

 These casks were stored in a downstairs area where, despite an annual coat of whitewash, the temperature could reach 25 degrees in the summer.

 This wasn’t good for the quality of the beer and we needed a more sophisticated temperature control system.
 So we invested quite a lot of money in a stainless steel fermenting vessel with an internal temperature control mechanism; with refinements and additions, the basis of our set-up today.

 Quality has always come first, so we did everything we could to reduce the chance of yeast infections in the beer.
 At one point, I arranged for a number of fruit trees surrounding the

 Brewery to be taken down (fruit being a potential carrier of such infections) – including, much to my father’s horror, a fine old pear tree that was by the Brewery wall.

 A growing estate

 As well as brewing ‘Good Honest Ales’, my family had built up an estate of 70 pubs by 1957.
 Around this time we had the opportunity to buy 29 more establishments in and around Boston for the princely sum of £50,000.

 Although this doesn’t sound much now, in 1957 there was a very severe credit squeeze and raising that sort of money was a major problem.
 I shall always be indebted to an anonymous friend in the trade who gave us temporary assistance with the finance.